Getting Started with LinkedIn Events

-Only qualified LinkedIn Pages & creators can stream with LinkedIn Live.
-To see if you are eligible, learn more here.
+Only qualified LinkedIn Pages & creators can stream live content.
+To see if you are eligible, learn more about access criteria for LinkedIn Live and LinkedIn Audio Events.

 1. Choose a streaming tool